 - The county auditor prepares the tax abstract needed to prepare tax bills.

 - The county treasurer prints and mails out the tax bills, with the first installment typically due May 10.

 - After the treasurer certifies the collections, the county auditor computes the distribution of tax revenue to each taxing unit by June 30.
 (Another tax distribution occurs after the fall tax collection).

-The DLGF keeps track of each county's progress in the assessment to tax billing process.
-Check the statewide budget status map.
+The DLGF keeps track of each county’s progress in the assessment to tax billing process.
+Check out the statewide budget status map.